-1.1.
-Purpose and scope of the document
+1.1 Purpose and scope of the document

-The purpose of this document is to detail the initial design of the Implementation Plan, as a transformation and change management project for establishing the ECHO Network as a Collaborative Networked Organisation (CNO).
+The purpose of this document is to provide the initial design of the Implementation Plan, as a transformation and change management project for establishing the ECHO Network as a Collaborative Networked Organisation (CNO).

-The D3.14 builds upon D3.4 Governance model implementation plan and reflects the options and guidelines provided in D3.10 (update on D3.2) in D3.12 (update on D3.3).
+The D3.4 uses inputs from other ECHO deliverables and documents such as D3.2: Governance alternatives [D6] and D3.3: Governance Model Description [D7].
 Deliverables and documents from other Working packages are also used.
+The analysis of the organisation's external aspects provided in previous deliverables is also used and is updated.

+The work on D3.4 included a number of dedicated activities and events were conducted as follows:

+- Kick-off Meeting, where the plan of work was agreed and approved; - Structured discussion within Focus Group comprised from ECHO Partners' management experts; - Interviews with ECHO Partners' managers; - Conducting the Strategic Planning Simulation Game in order to test and to present results derived in D3.3 for the Strategic Planning Process [D7].

-The analysis of the organisation's external aspects provided in previous deliverables is also used and updated.
-The D3.4 development followed the Methodology Framework agreed within WP3 'ECHO Governance Model' and presented in D3.2 and compliant to other planned deliverables, updates, documents and updates until M48.
+The D3.4 development followed the Methodology Framework agreed within WP3 'ECHO Governance Model' and presented in D3.2 and complies to other planned deliverables, updates, documents and updates until M48.

 The ADKAR model and lifecycle served in the development of D3.4.
-The main building blocks of ADKAR - Awareness, Desire, Knowledge, Ability and Reinforcement were assessed during the activities reported in D3.4 - kick-off meeting to agree the plan of work, structured discussions within Focus Group, interviews with ECHO Partners' managers and Strategic Planning Simulation Game.
-As these activities inform also the updates of D3.4, including this document, section 3 here keeps main relevant conclusions of the above activities.
-These results are also used in the draft of the Implementation Plan (section 4) which this document updates to incorporate latest developments and to adjust where necessary planning for future activities and events in order to raise the level of ADKAR blocks and help overcome the possible organisational resistance to change.
+The main building blocks of ADKAR - Awareness, Desire, Knowledge, Ability and Reinforcement were assessed during the events mentioned above.
+The results are analysed in Chapter 3 and Chapter 4 and are used in planning for future activities and events which will raise the level of ADKAR blocks, thus helping to overcome the possible organisational resistance to change.